 - A description of any outreach or educational activities associated with the proposed work

-- A listing of any references associated with the proposal (4 pages or fewer)
+- A listing of any references cited in the proposal

-Selected proposals will be awarded time, training, and limited support on Beacon for a period of one year from the award date, which is anticipated to be March 1, 2013 or shortly thereafter.
-In return, partners are expected to disseminate their results to the scientific and engineering community in the form of papers, presentations, and a final report.
-Partners are also expected to provide status updates to NICS when requested.
+Selected proposals will be awarded time, training, and limited support on Beacon for a period of one year from the award date, unless specified otherwise in the award notification.
+In return, award recipients are expected to disseminate their results to the scientific and engineering community in the form of papers, presentations, and a final report.
+Award recipients are also expected to provide status updates to NICS when requested.

 This material is based upon work supported by the National Science Foundation under Grant Number 1137907.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.